 The settlement of Gribiliana shows signs of habitation from the Late Minoan III period (1400-1100 BC).
 During the Venetian and Ottoman occupation it was a stronghold of the Venetians and Ottomans thanks to its privileged position and thus to a large extent the settlement has already acquired the form we find today.
 The traditional character of the settlement, which is largely preserved with the stone buildings with dome-shaped roofs, the large arched courtyard doors and the narrow alleys that serve only pedestrians and bicycles, create an authentic bohemian - nostalgic atmosphere.

-Accommodation – Rooms
+Accommodation – Suites

 Location – Destinations – Nature